peta/turtle.tmbundle/README.md

 It consists of:

-+ Language grammar
++ Language grammar for Turtle and SPARQL 1.1
++ Powerful (!) auto-completion (live-aggregated)
++ Documentation for classes and roles/properties at your fingertips (live-aggregated)
++ Interactive SPARQL query scratchpad
 + Some snippets (prefixes and document skeleton)
-+ Powerful (!) auto-completion (Live-aggregated)
-+ Documentation for classes and roles/properties at your fingertips (Live-aggregated)
 + Solid syntax validation
 + Commands for instant graph visualization of a knowledge base (requires Graphviz and Raptor)
 + Automatic removal of unused prefixes
 + Conversion between all common RDF formats